-The typical asking rate per listing is in the $30's per square foot per year.
-The Silver Spring submarket is going through a decrease in rates.
-In the last 3 months, the median rate fell $5 per sqft per year.
-That's a 12% decline in rent.
+On average, listings lease in the $10's per square foot per year.
+The Silver Spring submarket is going through a decline in rates.
+In the last 3 months, the median rate decreased $18 per sqft per year.
+That's a 54% decline in rent.

-Compared to the rest of the Washington D.C. market, the Silver Spring region has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Washington D.C. market, the Silver Spring submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 3 listings have been made available, which means new listings most likley are leasing quickly.
+In the last 90 days, 2 listings have been made available, which means new availabilities most likley are going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 67% of the office spaces in the Silver Spring are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 10,580 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this area are approximately 9 floors.
-Most buildings in this market were built in 1983 and are Class A.
+Even though the median size is 6,500 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this region are approximately 9 floors.
+Most buildings in this area were built in 1983 and are Class A.